gcapes/git-course/_episodes/05-branching.md

 - Keep the local version, which is the one marked-up by HEAD i.e.
 "Laboratory measurements of atmospheric particle formation"

-- Keep the remote version, which is the one marked-up by paperWJohn i.e. "Simulations of atmospheric particle formation"
+- Keep the version from the other branch, which is the one marked-up by simulations i.e. "Simulations of biomass burning aerosols over West Africa"

 - Or manually edit the line to something new which might combine some elements of the two e.g. "Measurement-model comparison of atmospheric particle formation in laboratory experiments"